Alex1304/ultimategdbot/docs/Commands-documentation.md

 ## `weekly`

-Shows info on the currentWeekly demon in Geometry Dash.
+Shows info on the current Weekly demon in Geometry Dash.
 The countdown to next Weekly demon is displayed in the message.